Minnesota Bankruptcy Lawyer

 The case is begun by filing the petition with the bankruptcy court.
 Before I can do that, my clients must review the entire petition and tell me that it meets with their approval.
 Errors are often found and corrected at this time.
 Information is updated.
 Forgotten creditors are added.
 Then when my client gives me the final go-ahead, I fill the petition along with a few incidental accompanying documents with the court.

 Before you can be discharged you have to complete a course of "debtor education" and provide me with a certificate of completion.
 You do this through the same agencies that provide that pre-bankruptcy counseling.
 Many of them offer their programs over the phone or internet.
 Completing this is an absolute requirement for bankruptcy discharge.
 The certificate is due at the court two weeks prior to discharge.
 If not filed before the date of the scheduled discharge, the entire case is dismissed.
-I have not yet had to answer the question for sure, but I strongly suspect that you won't be allowed to file for another eight years if this happens.
+If this happens, you won't be allowed to file for another eight years, and you won't get back any assets that have been taken by the trustee.

 This is our goal.
 After successfully completing all the steps, and any extra requirements that the trustee might add, you receive a discharge.
 This is a document which is usually issued about 90 days after a Chapter 7 case is filed.
 In Chapter 13 the discharge is issued after all the payments in the plan are made.
 The discharge is a court order which says that all the debts which are dischargeable are gone.